GregoryMorse/IslamSource/readme.txt

 == Installation ==

-1. Extract `http://www.islamsource.info/IslamSource.zip` to the `/wp-content/plugins/` directory
+1. Automated installation through the plugin menu, at which point the icon will appear in the Visual editor and any matching tags will be shown.
-1. Activate the plugin through the 'Plugins' menu in WordPress Difficulties due to the large size of the plugin for the metadata, translation and Quran resources may require adjusting the web server at least temporarily to upload the plugin:
+2. Manual installation: Difficulties due to the large size of the plugin for the metadata, translation and Quran resources may require adjusting the web server at least temporarily to upload the plugin: PHP in php.ini: post_max_size = 128M and upload_max_filesize = 128M, IIS in applicationhost.config or web.config: configuration -> system.webServer -> security -> requestFiltering -> add or change <requestLimits maxAllowedContentLength="134217728" />
-PHP in php.ini: post_max_size = 128M and upload_max_filesize = 128M
+3. Extract `http://www.islamsource.info/IslamSource.zip` to the `/wp-content/plugins/` directory.
-IIS in applicationhost.config or web.config: configuration -> system.webServer -> security -> requestFiltering -> add or change <requestLimits maxAllowedContentLength="134217728" />
+4. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==